A friend told me that Al and I were considered to be the experts on Mexico City. And since we’ve been there at least a dozen times, I guess we are.

 The Metro.
 We go every where on the Metro; it’s the best 5 peso ride in the world!
 Avoid rush hours; be very aware of pickpockets – I wear a money belt when I take it, hold onto my camera and phone – and have fun.
 Some of the stations have Aztec ruins in them, another a science exhibit with stars overhead and one line has a station that opens directly into the massive La Merced market where we bought some kitchen essentials: a lime-squeezer and a mojalcate.
 There is so much stuff here.
 Busiest on the weekend; try visiting it during the week.

 6. Xochimilco, the Floating Gardens, best on Sunday.

-Xochimilco, formerly the floating gardens of the Aztecs; now a floating festival on Sundays when Mexican families cruise down the waterways on boats – when we were there we joined up with a mother and daughter who couldn’t afford a boat on their own.
+Xochimilco, formerly the floating gardens of the Aztecs; now a floating festival at its liveliest on Sundays when Mexican families cruise down the waterways on boats – when we were there we joined up with a mother and daughter who couldn’t afford a boat on their own.
 There was just the four of us on a boat meant for a large family and we had a great time.
 Boats full of Mariachis who would play requests and smaller boats buzzed around selling snacks and food!